open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 spec](https://www.w3.org/TR/trace-context/#trace-id), vendor-supplied trace IDs may include both random and non-random components.
-To avoid sampling based on the non-random component, the sampler should consider only the leftmost portion (i.e. some number of high-order bits) of the trace ID.
+To avoid sampling based on the non-random component, the sampler should consider only the leftmost portion of the trace ID.
 Implementations MAY allow the user to configure the number of bits of the trace ID that the sampler considers.

 The `ProbabilitySampler` should generally only sample traces with trace IDs less than a certain value.
 This value can be computed from the sampling rate,